internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+# Executive Summary
+* DANE is a best-practice technology for securing the transfer of email (SMTP) between organizations across the public Internet.
+* Successful DANE deployments require additional operational discipline.
+* Automated monitoring of your own email servers and related DNS records is is a must.
+* Attention also needs to be paid to proper automation of email server certificate updates.
+* These topics will be covered in more detail below.
+* Please deploy DANE for your email servers, but plan carefully, botched deployments not not only harm the domain in question, but also have a deterrent effect on adoption by others.

 # Introduction
-This how to is created by the Dutch Internet Standards Platform (the organization behind [internet.nl](https://internet.nl)) and is meant to provide practical information and guidance on implementing DANE for SMTP.
+This how-to is created by the Dutch Internet Standards Platform (the organization behind [internet.nl](https://internet.nl)) and is meant to provide practical information and guidance on implementing DANE for SMTP.

 # What is DANE?
-DANE is short for "**D**NS-based **A**uthentication of **N**amed **E**ntities" and is described in [RFC 6698](https://tools.ietf.org/html/rfc6698).
-It offers the option to use the DNSSEC infrastructure to store and sign keys and certificates that are used by TLS.
-So basically DANE can be used to validate provided certificates based on information (a TLSA signature) published in the DNS zone of a specific domain.
+DANE is short for "**D**NS-based **A**uthentication of **N**amed **E**ntities" and is described in [RFC 6698](https://tools.ietf.org/html/rfc6698) and [RFC 7671](https://tools.ietf.org/html/rfc7671).
+DANE enables publication in secure DNS of keys and certificates for use with TLS.
+DANE TLSA records published in the server operator's signed DNS zone provide a downgrade-resistant means to discover support for STARTTLS and to validate the server's certificate chain without relying on additional trusted parties outside the delegation chain in DNS.

-DANE can be used in a web context or in an e-mail context.
-DANE for web is unfortunately not supported by most browsers and therefore has little added value.
-DANE for SMTP (which is described in [RFC 7672](https://tools.ietf.org/html/rfc7672) on the other hand, is used increasingly and addresses a couple of shortcomings in SMTP using STARTTLS.
+DANE is designed to work with any TLS service, not just email, but DANE for HTTP is not presently supported by the major browsers and so has seen little deployment.
+DANE for SMTP (which is described in [RFC 7672](https://tools.ietf.org/html/rfc7672) on the other hand, is used increasingly and adds active attack (man-in-the-middle) resistance to SMTP transport encryption [RFC 7672 Section 1.3](https://tools.ietf.org/rfc7672#section-1.3).
 DANE for SMTP uses the presence of DANE TLSA records to securely signal TLS support and to publish the means by which SMTP clients can successfully authenticate legitimate SMTP servers.
-This becomes "opportunistic DANE TLS" (which is better than regular "opportunistic TLS") and creates resistance to downgrade and man-in-the-middle (MITM) attacks.
+The result is called "opportunistic DANE TLS", and resists downgrade and man-in-the-middle (MITM) attacks when the destination domain and its MX hosts are DNSSEC signed, and TLSA records are published for each MX host.

 # Why use DANE for SMTP?
 The use of opportunistic TLS (via STARTTLS) is not without risks: